Counter-Attack

 Counter-Attack is a 1945 American war film directed by Zoltan Korda and starring Paul Muni and Marguerite Chapman as two Russians trapped in a collapsed building with seven enemy German soldiers during World War II.
 It was adapted from the 1943 Broadway play Counterattack by Janet and Philip Stevenson, which was in turn based on the play Pobyeda by Ilya Vershinin and Mikhail Ruderman.
+It was one of a number pro-Soviet American films created during the war.

 Plot

 In 1942, both Nazi Germany and the Soviet Union are gathering forces and supplies in one particular sector of the Eastern Front for a major attack.
 By night, the Soviets are secretly constructing a bridge across a river.
 To avoid detection, it is being built underwater, 500mm (20 inches) below the surface.

-In an attempt to find out where the Germans plan to strike, Colonel Semenov (George Macready) has a small paratrooper unit dropped behind enemy lines to attack a divisional headquarters and hopefully take an officer prisoner for interrogation.
-The local partisans, led by the wily Kostyuk (Roman Bohnen), provide a guide, Lisa Elenko (Marguerite Chapman).
+In an attempt to find out where the Germans plan to strike, Colonel Semenov has a small paratrooper unit dropped behind enemy lines to attack a divisional headquarters and hopefully take an officer prisoner for interrogation.
+The local partisans, led by the wily Kostyuk, provide a guide, Lisa Elenko.

 The attack succeeds at first.
-Alexei Kulkov (Paul Muni), one of the paratroopers, takes seven Germans prisoner in the basement.
+Alexei Kulkov, one of the paratroopers, takes seven Germans prisoner in the basement.
 Then, just as Elenko brings him a message, German artillery hits the building, causing part of it to collapse.
 They are trapped in the spacious cellar.

 Kulkov is in no hurry to dig out.
 Though the prisoners rank no higher than a sergeant, he is convinced one of them is an officer in disguise, based on a monogrammed pistol and a monocle he has found.
-He begins questioning the men one by one, but while he rules out ex-miner Stillman (Rudolph Anders) and a former magician (Philip Van Zandt), he cannot pinpoint his man.
+He begins questioning the men one by one, but while he rules out ex-miner Stillman and a former magician, he cannot pinpoint his man.

 Meanwhile, Kulkov's dog sniffs out where his master is buried and starts digging.
 This alerts one of Kulkov's comrades, who communicates with him by tapping on a metal pipe in code.
 Told that Kulkov has caught an officer, he leaves to get help.

 An eighth German soldier, thought to be dead, wakes up and attacks.
 In the struggle, the lone lantern is extinguished and Elenko is stabbed in the shoulder.
 However, Kulkov kills the man and regains control of the situation.
 Oddly, Elenko is certain that one of the Germans tried to help her in the darkness.